Being an overnight camper is the best way to experience all of that our camps have to offer.

 Want To Request A Roommate?

 You can!
-Roommate requests are done online using one of the supplemental camp forms AFTER you are registered and have paid your deposit.
+Roommate requests are done online using the HOUSING, DINING, AND TRAVEL FORM which is part of your camp forms packet.
 You will not be able to submit a roommate request during your initial camp registration.

 If you don't know anyone to request as a roommate, don't worry!
 Most people don't.
 In these cases we do our room assignments by age.